 Airline: Sichuan Airlines

 Introducing the first airport outside of China to make it onto our list, the El Alto International Airport (also the highest international airport in the world).
 It can be found 13,325 ft above sea level and is situated in the city of El Alto, Bolivia.
 Just like La Paz, one of the other things Bolivia is well known for.

-As well as transporting passengers from A to B, this airport is also used as a testing ground for aircrafts produced by manufacturers including Boeing – the high altitude makes it a great place to get to grips with tricky high-altitude landings and take-offs.
+As well as transporting passengers from A to B, this airport is also used as a testing ground for aircraft produced by manufacturers including Boeing – the high altitude makes it a great place to get to grips with tricky high-altitude landings and take-offs.

 Location: El Alto, Bolivia